 - a.
 Students must complete theory and practice components of nursing courses to receive credit.
 Students who have not received a pass in the clinical/laboratory portion of a nursing course are not given credit for the course and must repeat both the clinical and non-clinical portions of the course.
-The clinical component, explained in the course outline, must be completed for credit to be granted. - b.
-A student who is absent more than one clinical day in any one clinical nursing course may need to make up the lost time before being allowed to continue in the program. - c.
-Whenever a student's clinical performance is considered marginal in a nursing course, the student's total academic and clinical performance in the program is reviewed at the end of each term and considered in determining continuation in the program. - d.
+The clinical component, explained in the course outline, must be completed for credit to be granted. - A student who is absent more than one clinical day in any one clinical nursing course may need to make up the lost time before being allowed to continue in the program. - c.
 The Dean, or supervisor acting on behalf of the Dean, may immediately deny assignment of a student to, withdraw a student from, or vary terms, conditions or site of a practicum/clinical placement if the Dean or supervisor has reasonable grounds to believe that this is necessary in order to protect the Public Interest.
 (See §23.8.2 and Practicum Placements, Professional Practice and the Public Interest §87, GFC Policy Manual.)
 For unprofessional, incompetent or unsafe practice on the part of the student not directly related to medical issues, the transcript will reflect the practices and sanctions delineated in the Code of Student Behavior as outlined in section 30.4, GFC Policy Manual.
-The sanction typically includes a grade of F being assigned (See 30.4.2 (7) GFC Policy Manual).
-The student has the right to appeal the Dean's decision to the GFC Practice Review Board (PRB). - e.
-Students who fail a second clinical course will be required to withdraw from the program.
+The sanction typically includes a grade of F being assigned (See 30.4.2 (7) GFC Policy

-- (4) Professional Ethics/Code of Student Behavior: All students enrolled in the Faculty of Nursing are bound by, and shall comply with the Professional Codes of Ethics governing the profession and practice of Nursing. - a.
-"Professional Codes of Ethics" means the current Canadian Nurses Association's Code of Ethics for Registered Nurses, and all other relevant professional codes and practice standards for registered nurses. - b.
+- Manual).
+The student has the right to appeal the Dean's decision to the GFC Practice Review Board (PRB). - Students who fail a second clinical course will be required to withdraw from the program. - (4) Professional Ethics/Code of Student Behavior: All students enrolled in the Faculty of Nursing are bound by, and shall comply with the Professional Codes of Ethics governing the profession and practice of Nursing. - a.
+"Professional Codes of Ethics" means the current Canadian Nurses Association's Code of Ethics for Registered Nurses, and all other relevant professional codes and practice standards for registered purses - b.
 It is the responsibility of each Faculty of Nursing student to obtain, and be familiar with, such Professional Codes of Ethics, and their amendments as may be made from time to time.
 (See §§30.1 and 30.2 of the GFC Policy Manual).